shortcircuit404/FM-DX-Webserver-Ban-Sync/README.md

 This repository contains a synchronized JSON-based ban-list database used across TEF receivers and related FM-DX Webserver services.
 The system allows multiple servers to share ban data consistently and safely.

-This document explains:
+This documentation covers:

-- The structure of the ban database
+- The JSON database structure
-- How to contribute correctly
-- Where to submit ban appeals
+- Contribution guidelines
+- Branch requirements
+- Evidence standards
+- Appeal instructions
-- Direct links to the correct branch and database file
+- Direct links to the appropriate branch and database file

 ---